DIFER: Differentiable Automated Feature Engineering: Abstract

 \section{Abstract}

-Feature engineering, a crucial step of machine learning, aims to extract useful features from raw data to improve model performance.
+Feature engineering, a crucial step of machine learning, aims to construct useful features from raw data to improve model performance.
 In recent years, great efforts have been devoted to Automated Feature Engineering (AutoFE) to replace expensive human labor.
-However, existing methods are computationally demanding due to treating AutoFE as a black-box optimization problem over a discrete space.
-In this work, we propose an effective gradient-based method called \nfo{} to perform differentiable automated feature engineering in a continuous vector space.
-We first introduce a feature optimizer based on the encoder-predictor-decoder framework, which maps features into the continuous vector space via the encoder, optimizes the embedding along the gradient direction induced by the predictor, and recovers better features from the optimized embedding by the decoder.
-Based on the feature optimizer, we further propose an evolutionary method to search for better features iteratively.
-Extensive experiments on classification and regression datasets demonstrate that \nfo{} can significantly outperform the state-of-the-art AutoFE methods in terms of both model performance and computational efficiency.
+However, all existing methods treat AutoFE as an optimization problem over a discrete feature space, leading to the problems of feature explosion and computational inefficiency.
+Unlike previous work, we perform AutoFE in a continuous vector space and propose a differentiable method called \nfo{} in this paper.
+Specifically, we first propose an evolutionary framework to search for better features iteratively.
+In each feature evolution step, we introduce a feature optimizer based on the encoder-predictor-decoder, which maps features into the continuous vector space via the encoder, optimizes the embedding along the gradient direction induced by the predictor, and recovers better features from the optimized embedding by the decoder.
+Extensive experiments on classification and regression datasets demonstrate that \nfo{} can significantly outperform the state-of-the-art AutoFE method in terms of both model performance and computational efficiency.
+The implementation of \nfo{} is avaialable on \url{https://github.com/PasaLab/DIFER}.